craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

   		- clarify and update 3 year vision
 * Write new letter(s) to the following year for yourself and family

-####Tools
+<h4 id=yearlytools>Tools</h4>

-<p id=yearlytools>Tools to support yearly habits
+Tools to support yearly habits:

 * Letters to the next year
 * The Reflection Ritual

 ----

-##History
+<h2 id=history>History</h2>

-<p id=history>I started trying to go beyond assorted “to do” lists for my personal life around late 2014 when I bought Omnifocus after having heard about different aspects of Getting Things Done, mostly from listening to podcasts featuring Merlin Mann.</p>
+I started trying to go beyond assorted “to do” lists for my personal life around late 2014 when I bought Omnifocus after having heard about different aspects of Getting Things Done, mostly from listening to podcasts featuring Merlin Mann.

 I’ve had a long love affair with Trello dating back to its earliest days thanks to following Joel Spolsky’s blog, but I never could quite get it to fit all the types of information and commitments I was trying to manage.
 I did try to make it work as the only tool for everything for a startup product team at Haven.
 It got messy.